Get CMMC Compliant in Baltimore, MD | Secure DoD Contracts

 How We Engage with Maryland CMMC Clients

-Every engagement begins with a scoped gap assessment — we document your CUI environment, identify all in-scope systems, and evaluate your current controls against all 110 NIST 800-171 practices before recommending any implementation work.
+Every project begins with a scoped gap assessment.
+We document your CUI environment, identify all in-scope systems, and evaluate your current controls against all 110 NIST 800-171 practices before recommending any implementation work.
 For Maryland contractors with active contract schedules and cleared personnel, we structure the assessment and remediation work around your program commitments rather than requiring you to work around ours.

-• Step 2 — Remediation Planning: We sequence remediation work around your contract schedule and available resources — with explicit ownership assignments and milestones that account for clearance requirements and program security officer coordination where applicable.
+• Step 2: Remediation Planning: We sequence remediation work around your contract schedule and personnel constraints: with explicit ownership assignments and milestones that account for clearance requirements and program security officer coordination where applicable.

 Get a Scoped Estimate for Your CMMC Engagement